Skip to main content

 responsibility

-Dyne Therapeutics is a clinical-stage muscle disease company dedicated to advancing innovative life-transforming therapeutics for people living with genetically driven diseases.
-The foundation of our efforts is our proprietary FORCE™ platform, which we designed to overcome the limitations of muscle tissue delivery and advance modern oligonucleotide therapeutic candidates.
-We have assembled an exceptional team of employees focused on fostering a differentiated culture and working towards changing the futures of patients with rare muscle diseases.
+Dyne Therapeutics is a clinical-stage neuromuscular disease company focused on advancing life-transforming therapeutics for people living with genetically driven diseases.
+The FORCE™ platform drives our efforts to develop targeted therapeutics for muscle and the central nervous system (CNS) delivery, to stop or reverse disease progression.
+We have assembled an exceptional team of employees focused on fostering a differentiated culture and working towards changing the futures of patients with rare and genetically driven neuromuscular diseases.

 Exceptional team fostering a differentiated culture

-At Dyne we are committed to attracting, retaining and developing our employees (Dynamos) through comprehensive initiatives centered on enhancing engagement in our business and culture.
-As of the end of 2022, we employed approximately 120 Dynamos.
+At Dyne we are committed to attracting, retaining, and developing our employees (Dynamos) through comprehensive initiatives centered on enhancing engagement in our business and culture.
+As of the end of 2024, we employed approximately 187 Dynamos.

-We leverage a variety of networks, including our own Dynamos, to recruit potential candidates and have an equitable process to evaluate for roles based on qualifications as well as fit within our organization.
-New employees also benefit from a robust onboarding program that includes a comprehensive online platform accessible from the moment that a candidate accepts their offer to prepare new Dynamos for their first day and beyond.
-After the first day of in-person orientation, employees utilize onboarding modules, including information on Dyne’s platform, pipeline, benefits and culture.
-One-on-one meetings with Dynamos across the business are scheduled prior to an employee’s arrival to ensure they feel welcomed and are familiar with colleagues and their areas of expertise.
-In addition, new employees work closely with their manager to plan and execute on performance and development goals.
+We leverage a variety of networks, including our own Dynamos, to recruit potential candidates and promote equal opportunity in how we evaluate candidates for roles based on technical qualifications as well as fit within our organization.
+New employees benefit from a robust onboarding program that includes a comprehensive online platform accessible from the moment that a candidate accepts their offer to prepare new Dynamos for their first day and beyond.
+After the first day of in-person orientation, new Dynamos utilize onboarding modules, including information on Dyne’s platform, pipeline, benefits, and culture.
+Dynamos have scheduled one-on-one cross-functional meetings over the first few weeks of joining Dyne to ensure they feel welcomed and become familiar with colleagues and their areas of expertise.
+In addition, new employees work closely with their manager to plan and execute performance goals.

 Beyond onboarding, professional development takes on many forms at Dyne.
-We encourage Dynamos to undertake stretch roles, projects and assignments to learn as part of cross-functional teams.
-In 2022, we offered over 12 different development courses and coaching totaling over 80 hours of formal development opportunities across a number of subject areas, including manager effectiveness, embracing accountability, building trust, communicating and influencing without authority, embracing change, coaching for development, delegating, and assessing performance.
-At Dyne, we prioritize regular feedback and hold “Dyne Development Discussions (3D)” during one week each quarter.
+We encourage Dynamos to undertake stretch roles, projects, and assignments to learn as part of cross-functional teams.
+In 2024, we offered more than 10 different courses and coaching sessions totaling over 120 hours of formal development opportunities.
+Targeted subject areas included: manager effectiveness, clear and impactful communication, taking charge of your career, giving and receiving feedback, effective presentation development and delivery, and gaining insight into self-awareness and interpersonal dynamics.
+At Dyne, we prioritize regular feedback and hold “Dyne Development Discussions (3D)” one week per quarter.
 We set aside time for these “3D Weeks” for managers and employees to meet and discuss performance and career development.
-These weeks are about building strong relationships and driving meaningful conversations between managers and their teams.
+These weeks foster strong relationships and drive meaningful conversations between managers and their teams.

-We also have a number of initiatives designed to ensure frequent communication and engagement with employees, including regular all company meetings, 411 or “Lunch ‘n Learn” sessions led by internal experts and periodic roundtable discussions with senior management.
+We also have a number of initiatives designed to ensure frequent communication and engagement with employees, including regular all company meetings, Dyne 411 or “Lunch ‘n Learn” sessions led by internal and external experts and periodic roundtable discussions with senior management.

-We also believe in developing the next generation of leaders in life sciences and offer a fellowship in partnership with Northeastern University, as well as internships and co-op positions across Dyne.
-In 2022, we hosted 10 interns and co-ops, as well as a fellow.
+As part of our efforts to develop the next generation of leaders in life sciences, we offer internships and co-op positions across Dyne.
+In 2024, we hosted 10 interns and co-ops.

-We recognize the importance of creating an environment that encourages diverse perspectives, backgrounds, and creative approaches to advancing innovative therapeutics – it makes us stronger and better positioned to achieve our mission.
-We also unite in a fidelity to our core values, which are the foundation of our company culture.
+We recognize the importance of creating an environment that encourages diverse perspectives, backgrounds, and creative approaches to advancing innovative, targeted therapeutics – it makes us stronger and better positioned to achieve our mission.
+We also unite in dedication to our core values, which are the foundation of our company culture.

 Our Core Values